-SWOT analysis is a simple yet powerful tool to map the Strengths, Weaknesses, Opportunities and Threats of an organisation, business or website.
+SWOT analysis is a simple yet powerful tool to map an organization, business, or website’s Strengths, Weaknesses, Opportunities, and Threats.

-You use SWOT analysis to formulate strategies on how to compete and run your business.
+You use SWOT analysis to formulate strategies to compete and run your business.

-And face it, in most industries there is no such thing as “business that is given to you”.
+And face it, in most industries, no business is “given to you”.

 After all, your competitors are trying to win that same visitor or customer.

 Competitor SWOT analysis helps you learn where to compete to stand the best chance of succeeding.

 First, we will look at the SWOT analysis or matrix and how it is built.